vippsas/vipps-solutions/invoice-through-epayments/README.md

    [Get Payment](https://vippsas.github.io/vipps-developer-docs/api/epayment#tag/QueryPayments/operation/getPayment)
 9. Merchant retrieves the user's phone number by making a call to [UserInfo](https://vippsas.github.io/vipps-developer-docs/api/login#tag/Userinfo-API/operation/userinfoAuthorizationCode)
 10. Merchant can use the phone number to send direct payment request to the user for subsequent invoices

 ## Subsequent invoice payments

-1. Merchant makes a call to
+1. Merchant makes a request to
   [Adding and changing Category](https://vippsas.github.io/vipps-developer-docs/docs/APIs/order-management-api/vipps-order-management-api#adding-and-changing-category) to add invoice data (link to the invoice pdf)